eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/plugins/check-memory.rst

 Swap Usage Percent
 ''''''''''''''''''

-Add the Check-Swap-Percent configuration, specifying which will be it's subscribers and it's warning and critical tresholds.
+Add the Check-Swap-Percent configuration, specifying which will be its subscribers and its warning and critical thresholds.

    .. literalinclude:: ../src/checks/check-swap-percent.json
 	  :language: bash